scottyschup/ruby-curriculum/language-basics/iteration.md

 ## While loops

 The most primitive loop is the `while` loop.
-It repeats a block of code (not literraly a Ruby block, just a section of code) repeatedly as long as a condition is true.
+It repeats a block of code (not literally a Ruby block, just a section of code) repeatedly as long as a condition is true.
 For instance,

 ```ruby